-- (a) After an eligible provider has been approved, the provider or lead agency shall enter into a grant agreement with the Department.
-Grant agreements must contain, at a minimum, a work statement and budget. - (b) Grantees shall contact the Department for guidance if a change needs to be made to the scope of work or the budget contained in the grant agreement.
+(a) After an eligible provider has been approved, the provider or lead agency shall enter into a grant agreement with the Department.
+Grant agreements must contain, at a minimum, a work statement and budget.

+(b) Grantees shall contact the Department for guidance if a change needs to be made to the scope of work or the budget contained in the grant agreement.

-Competitive Grants:
+Guidance and Clarifications Competitive Grants:

 Competitive grants are awarded for one year, with an established number of subsequent years of continuation grants if funding is available.
+See Appendix D for policy on important continuation grant timelines.